-Building on the Future Earth Program for Early-phase Grants Advancing Sustainability Science (PEGASuS), which aims to build effective research communities around three major themes:
+The Future Earth Program for Early-phase Grants Advancing Sustainability Science (PEGASuS) aims to build effective research communities around three major themes:

 Phase 2 of PEGASuS will continue the collaborative focus on integrated team research and deepen the emphasis on strong, integrative, team-based scholarly outputs through a focus on deep synthesis.
 To maximize the impact of this synthesis, the PEGASuS team is collaborating with the US National Center for Ecological Analysis and Synthesis (NCEAS).